kmacl/Portfolio/README.md

-# Kyle MacLaughlin's Resume Projects
+# Kyle MacLaughlin's Portfolio

+### About Me
+I am an entry-level data scientist in San Diego, CA and anticipate receiving my bachelor's degree in Mathematics - Computer Science from UC San Diego this December.
+This means that ==I am actively seeking work starting in January of 2023==.
+You can reach me at my email (kylemaclaughlin@gmail.com), by phone (614-800-5676), or [on LinkedIn](https://www.linkedin.com/in/kyle-maclaughlin/).

-### Summary
+### About This Portfolio

-Here I have compiled into one Jupyter notebook my implementations of a few statistical and machine learning tasks applying common methods to datasets from a variety of fields.
-Along the way, I include some implementation details and my motivations for choosing them, but I have also included some data visualizations to make the process and results more intuitive.
+In this portfolio notebook I aim to highlight some of my data analysis and machine learning skills by applying common methods to datasets from multiple domains.
+Along the way, I will include implementation details and my motivations for choosing them, but I have also included some data visualizations to make the process and results more intuitive.

 ### Table of Contents